stefansilverio/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 ---
 ## Description

-This project in the System engineering & DevOps series is about:
+This project in higher level programming is about:
 * How to import functions from another file
 * How to use imported functions
 * How to create a module